 The per capita income in Leander in 2010 was $33,667, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $134,668 for a family of four.
 However, Leander contains both very wealthy and poor people as well.

-Leander is a somewhat ethnically-diverse city.
+Leander is an extremely ethnically-diverse city.
 The people who call Leander home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leander residents report their race to be White, followed by Black or African-American.
 Leander also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.33% of the city’s residents.
-Important ancestries of people in Leander include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 29.72% of the city’s residents.
+Important ancestries of people in Leander include Irish, English, Italian, and European.

 The most common language spoken in Leander is English.
 Other important languages spoken here include Spanish and German/Yiddish.